RediSearch/RediSearch/docs/docs/query/exact-match.md

 FT.SEARCH index "@field:[start end]"
 ```

-As described in the [article about range queries](/docs/search-and-query/query/range), you can alternatively use the `FILTER` argument:
+As described in the [article about range queries](/docs/search-and-query/query/range), you can also use the `FILTER` argument:

 ```
 FT.SEARCH index "*" FILTER field start end